 Caring for your roof, while important, isn't always easy.
-Especially during the rainier months, the roof on your St. Petersburg home might be at risk of damage.
+Especially during the rainier months, the roof on your St. Petersburg home might be prone to damage.

-No matter your circumstances, there's a local roofing pro who understands and can help.
-Follow our guide to discover the top roofers in St. Petersburg.
+For any issues, big or small, there's a local roofing contractor who can help.
+Our guide can help connect you with one of the top roofers in St. Petersburg.

 Quality customer service